 Splotchy patches on your face that often have a map like appearance - usually around the sides of the face, forehead, upper lip and bridge of nose.
 This is often caused by a combination of sun plus a surge of hormones – eg. pregnancy, birth control, hormone replacement or menopause.
 This is a harder form of pigmentation to treat and will take longer to fade and can come back very easily.

 BEST TREATMENTS:Retinol.
 Daily Vitamin C Serum.
 Regular exfoliation with AHAs.
 Melanin inhibitor solutions.
-Sunscreen.( If severe case, consider in clinic professional treatments)
+Sunscreen.( If severe case, consider in clinic professional treatments such as Cosmelan)

 Here are our top 4 products to help tackle all forms of pigmentation with proven ingredients that will deliver results.

 Introducing a targeted serum that focuses on brightening the skin and inhibiting melanin production is the first step to tackling pigmentation.

 You need to look for brightening ingredients that will reduce pigmentation by inhibiting an enzyme called tyronisaise - this is what is responsible for the formation of melanin and inhibiting it is the first step in tackling pigmentation.

 We have seen excellent results for Hyperpigmentation using NIOD’s RE Pigment a multi-pathway formula with proven core brightening ingredients.